 Energy levels in Static 3 points bending

 Three point bending test on prepreg laminates load samples in two loading cases, flexural case and shear case.
 Being subjected to such loading, the laminates tend to delaminate, thus this test is usually done in order to characterize such behavior as well as flexural mechanical data.
 Although mechanical data are important, this study is more focus on the structural behaviour, thus the laminate is quasi isotropic (45X/-45X/0X/90X)s.
-As shown in figure 4, in varying the thickness with the same stacking sequence, tough epoxy and PEEK have two distinct mechanical evolutions.
-From a macro mechanic approach, the strain energy stored in the laminate tends to remain constant or slightly increase when bent to the first failure.
+As shown in figure 4, in varying thickness with identical stacking sequence, tough epoxy and PEEK have two distinct mechanical evolutions.
+From a macro mechanical approach, the strain energy stored in the laminate tends to remain constant or slightly increase when bent up to the first failure.
 Its tough epoxy rivals have linear decreasing evolutions.